GoogleCloudPlatform/cloud-spanner-samples/columnar-engine/README.md

 1. Extract and upload the CSV file into a GCS bucket
 2. Upload the schema into the GCS bucket
 3. Follow the instructions from the **Import my own data** wizard

 ![Import my own data](import_data.png)

+4. After the data loading is finished, [trigger a major compaction](https://docs.cloud.google.com/spanner/docs/manual-data-compaction#trigger-compaction) to make sure the data is fully converted to columnar format.
+Wait for the major compaction to finish.
-4. Copy and paste the queries into Spanner Studio
+5. Copy and paste the queries into Spanner Studio